 - Photographs of setting - HCBS CAP.
-If onsite technical assistance will be provided to a setting to assist in that setting's CAP completion, data/information gathered from the onsite visit will be used for this review - Recent (recent defined as FY2019) or upcoming (upcoming defined as no later than FY2020) QIO review - If a recent review is available within the specified timeframe, but it is not helpful to the review, the Review Team can choose to wait for an upcoming review to aid setting review or conduct a site visit - Current residential/day observation - Any documentation demonstrating how participants/residents are integrated into their community, how the setting supports access for the participants/residents into their community, and how the setting supports participants/residents consistent with their person-centered service plans (see suggested documentation list here) - The setting provider will need to submit this documentation to the Review Team.
+If onsite technical assistance will be provided to a setting to assist in that setting's CAP completion, data/information gathered from the onsite visit will be used for this review - Recent (recent defined as FY2019) or upcoming (upcoming defined as no later than FY2020) QIO review - If a recent review is available within the specified timeframe, but it is not helpful to the review, the Review Team can choose to wait for an upcoming review to aid setting review or conduct a site visit - For settings reviewed in 2020 after the onset of the public health emergency, recent reviews are defined as FY2020 and upcoming reviews are defined as no later than FY2021 - Current residential/day observation (now titled On-Site Reviews for FY2021) - Any documentation demonstrating how participants/residents are integrated into their community, how the setting supports access for the participants/residents into their community, and how the setting supports participants/residents consistent with their person-centered service plans (see suggested documentation list here) - The setting provider will need to submit this documentation to the Review Team.
 The provider will be notified in advance of this process to facilitate evidence gathering.

 Once all documentation and evidence are compiled, the Review Team will meet to do a desk review of all the evidence on the setting.
 If no site visit was done for the setting being reviewed, the Review Team will determine if one is needed based on provided evidence.
-If it is determined that a site visit is needed, then that setting's review will be put on hold until a site visit is complete and that resulting documentation provided to the Review Team.
+If it is determined that a site visit is needed, then that setting's review will be put on hold until a site visit is complete, and that resulting documentation provided to the Review Team.
 If it is determined that a site visit is not needed, the Review Team will continue with review and determination.
 Results of a residential/day observation must always be provided as part of a setting's review.